umijs/umi/docs/docs/guides/directory-structure.md

-import { Message } from 'umi'
+import { Message } from 'umi';

-# 目录结构
+# Directory Structure

-这里罗列了 Umi 项目中约定(或推荐)的目录结构，在项目开发中，请遵照这个目录结构组织代码。
+Here is the directory structure convention (or recommendation) for Umi projects.
+When developing a project, organize your code following this directory structure.

 ```bash
 .